eclipse-zenoh/zenoh-backend-influxdb/README.md

                 // strategy on storage closure
                 on_closure: "drop_db",
                 private: {
-                  // If needed: InfluxDB credentials, with read/write privileges for the database
+                  // If needed: InfluxDB v1 credentials, with read/write privileges for the database
                   //username: "user",
                   //password: "password"
+                  // Required: InfluxDB v2 token, with read/write privileges for the database
+                  //token: "token"
                 }
               }
             }